A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

 by a variant, introduced in \cite{2Berndtsson}, of Donaldson's $L$-functional, \cite{3Donaldson}.
 Finally, in section 10, following a suggestion of Yanir Rubinstein, we show how Theorem 1.2 also implies a theorem of Tian and Zhu, \cite{Tian-Zhu}, on uniqueness for K\"ahler-Ricci solitons.
 This has also been noted independently by W He, \cite{He-man}.

 Another paper that is very much related to this one is \cite{Berman et al}, by Berman -Boucksom-Guedj-Zeriahi.
-There is introduced a variational approach to Monge-Ampere equations and K\"ahler-Einstein equations in a nonsmooth setting and a uniqueness theorem a la Bando-Mabuchi is proved, using continuous geodesics, but in a somewhat less general situation.
+There is introduced a variational approach to Monge-Ampere equations and K\"ahler-Einstein equations in a nonsmooth setting and a uniqueness theorem a la Bando-Mabuchi is proved in the absence of holomorphic vector fields, using continuous geodesics.
 After the first version of this paper was written, the results have also been generalized to some singular varieties in \cite{2Berman et al}.
 I would like to thank all of these authors for helpful discussions, and Robert Berman in particular for proposing the generalized Bando-Mabuchi theorem in section 7.
+Finally I am very grateful to two referees for valuable comments, in particular for a suggestion how to prove that the vector field in Theorem 1.2 is time independent.